inria-thoth/GraphiT/README.md

 make
 ```

-## Training GraphiT on classification and regression tasks
+## Training GraphiT on graph classification and regression tasks

 All our experimental scripts are in the folder `experiments`.
 So to start with, run `cd experiments`.